 Does cooking seem a little scary to you?
 Or are you one of those people who think that everything will go wrong the moment you go to the kitchen and a lot of time and effort will be wasted?

 Now’s the time to take a deep breath.
 No effort will go unrewarded here.

-Because we will outline these simple recipes down to the smallest detail.
-You won’t believe these delicious dishes we’ve come up with.
+Because we will outline these simple recipes down to the smallest detail, you won’t believe the delicious dishes we’ve come up with.

 Frankly, we are very excited and looking forward to it.
 For this reason, without further ado, let’s get to the recipes.

 1. Vegetable Casserole

 1 tablespoon of olive oil